samuelxyz/trialyzer/README.md

     - A pretty big terminal window is needed for certain features.
 If you get a curses error, you may have to increase your window size and/or decrease font size.

 Features:
-- Layout analysis and comparison, based on typing data provided by and personally applicable to you
+- Layout analysis, comparison, and editing, based on typing data provided by and personally applicable to you
 - A large variety of bigram and trigram statistics, accounting for both frequency and your measured ease of typing each
 - Autosuggest trigrams to use in the typing test to most effectively characterize a layout's common finger movements
 - Estimate the physical typing speed limit of each layout based on your typing data